louisvarley/gpioneer-reloaded/README.md

 GPIOneer-Reloaded is my attempt at further developing the GPIOneer code base to add new features and provide updates for better longevity.

+## What is it?

+GPIOneer-reloaded is a very simple service to help you may GPIO Pins to Keyboard Keys and System Commands.

+If you are building your own RetroPie arcade machine, handheld etc and are not using a USB controller, you may have your own buttons mapped to GPIO pins.
+Once installed, you can use GPIOneer-reloaded to quickly and easily identify the pins used, assign a key or command to them, and have the service automatically handle these from boot for you.

+All Handled through a web interface allowing configuration and changes without needing to SSH into your box.

 ### Whats New?
 - [x] Original Project Renamed
 - [x] Add Blocking Pin feature to web and code